oshelton/HomeLabManager/readme.md

 If you are interested in contributing feel free to open a PR and I'll figure out what sort of policies I need to implement regarding it at that time.

 Otherwise feel free to fork the codebase and do what you want.

+## Building

+For the UI application simply open the HomeLabManager solution file and run the HomeLabManager.Manager project.

+## Running Tests

+In order to be able to run the tests successfully you will need to create a couple of things:

+1. Create the following files in the tests\TestData directory.
+    * github_pat.txt - Containing a valid Github PAT that can be used to commit and push code.
+        * I strongly recomend creating a new PAT with as minimal permissions as possible (specifically limited to the repo in the url in the github_repo.txt file) and not reuse an existing one.
+    * github_username.txt - Containing a valid github user name/email associated with the above PAT.
+    * github_repo.txt - Containing a valid url to a Github repo where test data will be pushed to and later deleted from.

+You can confirm by examining the code that nothing untoward is done with the above information.
+An important part of how the manager works is that it uses Github to store homelab information and the tests exercise that capavility.

 ## Dependencies